vpoluyaktov/radiocast/Specification.md

 # Radio Propagation Service – Specification

+## Architecture Overview

+The Radio Propagation Service is a Go-based microservice deployed on Google Cloud Run that:
+- Fetches real-time space weather data from NOAA SWPC, N0NBH, and SIDC APIs
+- Uses OpenAI GPT models to generate intelligent propagation analysis
+- Creates static PNG charts using go-chart library
+- Stores reports in timestamped GCS folder structure
+- Provides REST API endpoints for report generation and file serving
+- Implements universal file proxy system for serving any file type from report folders

 ## 1. Project Overview

 The Radio Propagation Service is a Go-based application that generates daily radio propagation reports for amateur radio operators.
 It fetches solar and geomagnetic data from multiple sources, uses OpenAI LLM to generate comprehensive reports, and creates both interactive HTML charts and PNG chart images for enhanced visualization.